mzuther/StempelWerk/README.md

 matching extension are considered to be templates and will be passed to Jinja2.

+### `update_environment`

+List containing paths to Python files.
+After creating the Jinja2 environment, these files will be sorted alphabetically (to guarantee a stable execution order) and executed.
+Use this feature to add filters to the environment, or perform any other task Python is capable of.

+_Warning: there are no security checks to prevent you from deleting all of your files and doing other mischief, so please be careful!_

 ### `last_run_file`

 Path to the file in which the time of the last successful run will be